 - Multitrack recording– Multitrack recording is a must-have feature behind any successful DAW.
-FL Studio is a multitrack audio recording software which allows you to record and mix multiple tracks simultaneously.
+FL Studio is multitrack audio recording software that allows you to record and mix multiple tracks simultaneously.

 - Warping (Time stretching) – This feature allows you to time automatically or manually stretch imported audio to match the project tempo.
 Its widely used feature among the DJs who rearrange the already recorded tracks to make their own version.

-- 80+ plugins included – There are 80+ producer version plugins are included in the package that means there is no need to get separate plugins for mixing.
-However if you want extra plugins you can checkout Pluginboutique, one of the best plugin provider on the internet.
+- 80+ plugins included – There are 80+ producer version plugins included in the package that means there is no need to get separate plugins for mixing.
+However if you want extra plugins you can checkout Pluginboutique, one of the best plugin providers on the internet.

-- VST version 1,2 and 3 supported – FL studio supports All the VST versions.
+- VST versions 1,2 and 3 supported – FL studio supports All the VST versions.

 - Re-arrange the User Interface – FL Studio 20 has the feature to rearrange, resize the user interface as per your need.
 You can save and recall the interface.

 - Automation – Automation is not a new thing in the audio recording world.
-However, in FL Studio 20 you get a totally new feel of “Record and edit automation”
+However, in FL Studio 20 you get a totally new feeling of “Record and edit automation”

 - 500 arrangement Tracks – You are provided up to 500 tracks for the arrangement which I think is a huge number.
 Most of us don’t go up to 50 tracks because our computers and gears can’t allow us that high CPU usage.

-- Can be used as a plugin – that’s the feature I really like.
+- It can be used as a plugin – that’s the feature I really like.
 This unique feature of FL Studio allows us to use it as a plugin with any other VST, ReWire supported DAW.
 You can use it to create beats in other DAWs.

-So, here were some of the useful feaures if FL Studio.
+So, here were some of the useful features if FL Studio.
 Now let us explore the User interface of FL.

-When FL was launched, there was a simple four track drum machine which was developed by Didier Dambrin for Image-Line a Belgian based company.
-The version 1 was a simple MIDI based Rebirth-style programming interface.
+When FL was launched, there was a simple four-track drum machine which was developed by Didier Dambrin for Image-Line, a Belgian based company.
+Version 1 was a simple MIDI-based Rebirth-style programming interface.
 Soon it was adopted by the hip hop community because of its beat programming prowess.

-“Channel racks” which makes the beat making very easy.
+“Channel racks” which makes the beat very easy.